nixworks/public/news/2017/05/20/index.md

 Nigeria’s president vows to continue negotiations over freeing remaining Boko Haram captives

 ### [U.S. President Donald Trump arrives in Saudi Arabia, his first of three scheduled foreign trips.
 Trump signs an arms deal with King Salman worth more than US$100 billion. ](/news/2017/05/20/u-s-president-donald-trump-arrives-in-saudi-arabia-his-first-of-three-scheduled-foreign-trips-trump-signs-an-arms-deal-with-king-salman-w.md)
 President Trump signed a $110 billion arms deal with Saudi Arabia on Saturday, the initial day of his first foreign trip since taking office. &quot;That was a tremendous day.
-Tremendous investments in the United States,&quot; Trump said. &quot;Hundreds of billions of dollars of investments into the United States...
+Tremendous investments in the United States,&quot; Trump said. &quot;Hundreds of billions of dollars of investments into the ...

 ### [Former United States officials report that 18-20 Central Intelligence Agency sources were killed or imprisoned by the Government of China between 2010 and 2012, which significantly hampered the United States Intelligence Community. ](/news/2017/05/20/former-united-states-officials-report-that-18a20-central-intelligence-agency-sources-were-killed-or-imprisoned-by-the-government-of-china.md)
 _Context: CIA, China-United States relations, Government of China, United States Intelligence Community_